*UPDATED* - The Best Supplies for Arabic Calligraphy

 There's only one pen we use for almost everything so to learn Arabic calligraphy you don't need to buy a whole load of expensive equipment!

-Our absolute favourite is the Pilot Parallel Pen and that's what we learnt with and what we use for over 90% of our work!
+Our absolute favourite is the Pilot Parallel Pen and that's what we learnt with and what we use for something like 90% of our work!

-The Pilot Parallel Pen is available in 4 different sizes (we have three) and we have a few of the medium sized one so that a few colour options are available of each at any given time.
+The Pilot Parallel Pen is available in 4 different sizes (we have three) and we have quite few of the medium-sized (green - 3.8mm) one so that a few colour options are available of each at any given time.

 The Pilot Parallel Pen is great as it comes with a two cartridges and a few tools for easily cleaning your pen too!

-A few simple drawing tools will also come in handy when you want to put your calligraphy in different shapes when you're making it more decorative like the gold cards below!
+A few simple and good quality drawing tools will also come in useful if you want to put your calligraphy in different shapes, like in the gold cards below!

-One of our favourite ways to make our Arabic calligraphy colourful apart from using coloured ink cartridges is to use metallic and handmade watercolour!
+One of our favourite ways to make our Arabic calligraphy colourful apart from using coloured ink cartridges is to use metallic and handmade watercolours!
 That's what we used in the cards above.

-When adding these watercolours, use a medium sized paintbrush to paint the tip of your Parallel Pen (or a different broad nibbed pen) and write.
-This takes a lot longer as the pen's tip has to be repeatedly painted, every few letters sometimes, but the effects you get with these are amazing!
+When adding these watercolours, use a medium-sized round paintbrush (doesn't need to be a fancy, good-quality one) to paint the tip of your Parallel Pen (or a different broad-tipped pen) and write.
+This takes a lot longer to write with than a normal ink cartridge as the pen's tip has to be repeatedly painted, every few letters sometimes, but the effects you get with these are amazing!

-If you have a cartridge inside your pen and then paint the nib in gold you'll get beautiful gold and black writing!
+You can keep an ink cartridge inside the pen if you like for a cool effect - if you have a black cartridge for example inside your pen, and then paint the nib in gold you'll get beautiful gold and black writing!

 Arabic calligraphy on different surfaces

-We most frequently do Arabic calligraphy on paper so haven't got a great deal of experience with this, but the few times we have done it on another surface, we always use a chisel-tipped Posca pen.
+We most frequently do Arabic calligraphy on paper so don't usually need to use Posca pens for Arabic calligraphy, but the few times we have done it on another surface, we always use a chisel-tipped Posca pen.
 You need to make sure it's chisel-tipped otherwise you won't be getting the Arabic pen effect, you'll need to go over all your strokes to make them thicker and it won't look as consistent or neat.
 The Posca pens we have are very broad, so you may prefer a thinner pen.

 Posca pens are available in a huge range of colours and metallic options are also available!

 These are pretty much all the pens we use for Arabic calligraphy and we really hope this is useful!
-If it's useful let us know I'm the comments and we'd love if you shared it to other who are interested in Arabic calligraphy!
-If you've got any questions or suggestions for future blog posts, let us know in the comments or DM us on Instagram!
+If it's useful or if you've got any questions or suggestions for future blog posts, let us know in the comments or feel free to DM us on Instagram!

 Next week we're hoping to do our favourite supplies for English calligraphy or a tutorial on foiling with a laminator!